 Two friends who turned their passion into everyday life.

 Kirk and Richard didn’t wait.
 They found the Birmingham craft beer scene severely underserved – and hurried to offer a serious and viable option.
-They consider their ongoing success to be a result of the Birmingham beer scene still not offering enough craft beer pubs.
+They still consider that their success is down to an ongoing lack of craft beer pubs in the area.

 5. Building relationships

-With Tilt up and running, Kirk started to keep careful track of his customers using his iZettle’s free point-of-sale app.
-He used this database to keep customers up-to-date, and today Tilt serves 50-60% regulars, who return because they know that they always be offered something new and interesting.
+With Tilt up and running, Kirk started to keep careful track of his customers using iZettle’s free point-of-sale app, building a database that he could keep updated with the latest news and offers.
+Today Tilt serves 50-60% regulars, who return because they know that they always be offered something new and interesting.

 Sound like fun?
 Don’t quit your day job just yet.
 Every small business requires careful attention and planning.
 And the hospitality industry is a tough place to get a break.
 High rents, supermarket special offers and the smoking ban are continuing to cause a high number of pubs to close.
 For an honest overview of the industry, we spoke with Kirk and compiled a list of things every aspiring pub owner needs to know.